Glyochi/LLLM-serving/orchestration/README.md

     - What represents the storage itself
     - Varies vendor to vendor :(
 - `Persistent Volume Claim`
-    - This is the thing being mounted to the `Pod` itself
-    - Multiple `Pods` can mount the same `Persistent Volume Claim`
+    - These are requests for storage by application, which consume `Persistent Volume`
         - What represents the access to the `Persistent Volume`
         - One to one with `Persistent Volume`
+    - One or Many `Pods` can access one `Persistent Volume Claim` (Depends if the underlying storage support ReadWriteMany mode)
+- `Storage Class`
+    - A way to abstract away underlying `Persistent Volume` details.
+        - `Storage Class` manage `Persistent Volume` for `Persistent Volume Claim`
+        - `Persistent Volume Claim` will now specify `Storage Class` instead of specific `Persistent Volume`
+        - An example would be abstracting away the `Persistent Volume` for minikube and aws, so our helm templates can just refer to the same `Storage Class`
+    - If we were to use differnt `Persistent Volume Claim`, then when mounting to containers, we will have to polute our templates with dev/prod environment => BAD BAD
 - Probe
     - `Liveness probe`
         - Probe the container at an interval